null

 Planting

-Use the same procedure for planting bedding plants.
-Space the holes about six to ten inches apart.
-Pansies perform best in a garden location that receives morning sun and has well-draining soil.
-If the soil is not ideal, it may be amended with Bumper Crop to increase drainage and fertility.
-They like sun and prefer loose, organic soil.
-If you have not added organic matter to your soil to boost fertility, now is the time to add fertilizer.
-A granular or time release fertilizer can be incorporated into the garden soil as you are planting the pansies.
+Planted about six to ten inches apart, Pansies perform best in a sunny garden location (or at least, an area that receives some morning sun).
+They prefer fertile, loose, well-draining soil.
+If your soil is not ideal, it can easily be amended with Bumper Crop to increase drainage and fertility.
+Or a granular or time release fertilizer can also be incorporated into the garden soil as you are planting the pansies.
 By adding a granular fertilizer now, food is easily provided for the plants' long term garden performance.
-The final step is to water the newly planted pansies thoroughly, we also recommend using Esbenshade's Transplant Root Stimulator to promote root growth.
+The final step is to water the newly planted pansies thoroughly.
+To avoid any signs of transplant related stress we also recommend using Esbenshade's Transplant Root Stimulator to promote root growth and stimulate healthy growth.

-If Pansies fail to thrive it is often because neither nature nor the gardener provided enough water and nutrients.
-Mulching around the pansies with 2 inches of organic material will help conserve moisture, and reduce weed growth.
+Pansies are easy to grow for gardeners of any skill level, but failure to thrive is most often a lack of water and nutrients.
+Mulching around the pansies with 2 inches of organic material (i.e. compost, mulch, etc...) will help conserve moisture, and reduce weed growth.
 Water the soil (not the plant leaves) deeply.
-If there is a sudden winter cold snap and pansies freeze there is a chance they will not die.
-Many hybrid pansies have a high tolerance for cold, can be frozen quite solid and the plants will not die.
-You may notice a purple cast to the pansy leaves.
-This is a sign of stress and can be a result of cold temperatures.
+If there is a sudden cold snap, don't worry, most pansies have a high tolerance for cold and can be frozen quite solid without dying. though you may notice a purple cast show on the pansy leaves.
+This is a sign of stress, a result of cold temperatures that will be relived as soon as temperatures increase.

-Leaf spot-Leaves will develop spots of red, brown or yellow.
 The above diseases are best controlled by prevention.
 Check plants frequently during wet or humid weather as this is often when the first sign of disease appears.
-Avoid overhead watering which keeps leaves wet, providing an environment in which the diseases can
+Avoid overhead watering which keeps leaves wet, providing an environment in which the diseases can flourish and spread.

 Aphids